 JACKSONVILLE, Fla., Sept.
-1, 2020 /PRNewswire/ -- Wounded Warrior Project® (WWP) recognizes the veteran caregivers who sacrifice every day to help our nation's most severely injured post-9/11 veterans.
+1, 2020 /PRNewswire/ -- Wounded Warrior Project® (WWP) recognizes the caregivers who sacrifice every day to help our nation's most severely injured post-9/11 veterans.
 While millions of Americans will enjoy a break on Labor Day, caregivers can rarely step away for a day.
 COVID-19 has only made this situation more challenging.
 WWP announced today a $7.25 million investment to support these selfless individuals.

 "Caregivers mean so much to the most seriously wounded, ill, and injured warriors that have borne the heavy burden from two decades of continuous war," said WWP CEO Lt.
 Gen. (Ret.)
 Mike Linnington.
 "Many leave careers and surrender personal time to become caregivers, especially those who care for warriors in the Wounded Warrior Project Independence Program.
 We are humbled by their selfless sacrifice.
 The immediate support we are providing will help them take better care of themselves, today and in the future, so that they can better care for our nation's heroes."

-WWP's VA caregiver support program and relief initiative will provide:
+WWP's caregiver relief initiative will provide:

 There is no application process for the grants.
 Each caregiver eligible for this support is already enrolled in WWP's Independence Program and will be notified directly.
 The direct payments of $3,000 each will be made this month.